sdvdxl/influxdb.com/content/docs/v0.9/concepts/crosswalk.md

 In InfluxDB, a timestamp identifies a single point in any given data series.
 This is like an SQL database table where the primary key is pre-set by the system and is always time.

 InfluxDB also recognizes that your schema preferences may change over time.
 In InfluxDB you don't have to define schemas up front.
-Data points can have one of the fields on a measurement, all of the fields on a measurment, or any number in-between.
+Data points can have one of the fields on a measurement, all of the fields on a measurement, or any number in-between.
 You can add new fields to a measurement simply by writing a point for that new field.
 If you need an explanation of the terms measurements, tags, and fields check out the next section for an SQL database to InfluxDB terminology crosswalk.

 ## Terminology